dvreeze/tqa/README.rst

 TQA
 ===

+**This is a fork of dvreeze/tqa.
+Currently this fork is in a state of flux.
+It will soon change the package names, among other things.
+Hence, until further notice the original at dvreeze/tqa should be used instead of this fork.**

 XBRL Taxonomy Query API (TQA).
 It is based on the yaidom XML query API, and offers a Scala Collections processing experience.